prit342/simple-k8s-validating-webhook/README.md

 # simple-k8s-vlidating-webhook

-This repo contains a validating kubernetes admission webhook written in go.
-It reads four enviroment variables:
+This repo contains a validating kubernetes admission webhook written in Go.
+It reads the following enviroment variables:

 - CERT_PATH - default value is set to "/source/cert.pem".
 This is the certificate to server the TLS traffic
 - KEY_PATH" - default value is set "/source/key.pem".
 This is the private Key of the TLS certificate